iyr/GlassPanel/README.md

 It should require no dependencies and work on minimalistic linux or unix based systems.

 "Set and Forget"
-The script should be run just once, with only a simple configuration file to adjust behavior.
+The script should be run just once, with only a simple configuration file to adjust behavior post initial execution.

+"Wash your hands on the way out"
+Should a user decide to uninstall gpc, all temporary, junk and configuration files should be removed such that the system is left in the state as it was pre-installation.